 After a successful backup of the blockchain state, create a clone of the deployment environment.
 You must have all the licensing entitlements for the Replica and Client nodes in the cloned deployment.

 Issue the restore command to clone a blockchain from the existing backup.
 The new blockchain starts from the same state as the original one.
-For security purposes, the cloned deployment environment does not share any private keys or certificates with the original blockchain.
-New private keys are created during the cloning of the blockchain deployment environment.
+The cloned deployment environment does not share private keys or certificates with the original blockchain for security purposes.
+New private keys are created when cloning the blockchain deployment environment.

-See the Understanding the Deployment Schema Parameters for Cloning topic in the Using and Managing VMware Blockchain guide for implementation steps.
+For the vSphere environment, see the Configuring the Deployment Descriptor Parameters for Cloning on vSphere topic in the Using and Managing VMware Blockchain guide for implementation steps.